-After Fame was canceled, Allen headlined Bob Fosse's revival of the musical Sweet Charity, for which she was honored with a Tony award.
-Then in 1988, Allen stepped behind the camera to direct The Cosby Show spinoff, A Different World.
-(Her sister, Phylicia Rashad, had starred as mother Clare Huxtable in the popular The Cosby Show franchise.)
+After Fame was canceled, Allen headlined Bob Fosse's revival of the musical Sweet Charity, for which she was honored with a Tony.
+Then in 1988, Allen stepped behind the camera to direct The Cosby Show spinoff, A Different World—her sister, Phylicia Rashad, had starred as mother Clare Huxtable in the popular franchise of The Cosby Show.
 Allen boosted the show to the top of the ratings, continuing to produce and direct the sitcom until its finale in 1993.

 Allen is married to former NBA star Norm Nixon.
 They have two children.